renuo/applications-setup-guide/ruby_on_rails/aws.md

 # Amazon Services

-## Amazon S3
+The following Amazon services are involved in our app setups

-S3 is Amazon's Simple Cloud Storage Service‎, and used in most of your projects to store images and files.
+* Amazon **S3** is Amazon's Simple Cloud Storage Service, and used in most of your projects to store images and files.

-## Amazon CloudFront

-CloudFront is a large scale, global, and feature rich CDN.
-We mostly use it together with S3, since fetching data from S3 is only possible together with CloudFront.
-You could also host a Single Page Application (SPA), but for that, we most often use Google Firebase.
+* Amazon **CloudFront** is a large scale, global, and feature rich CDN.
+  We mostly use it together with S3 to provide a proper HTTP endpoint (caching, header forwarding, etc.).
+  You could also host a Single Page Application (SPA).
+* Amazon **ACM** issues certificates which can be used for custom Cloudfront distribution domains
+* Amazon **IAM** issues resource policies.
+  * We use a special "renuo-app-setup" user to setup our projects.
+  * Each app has an own user to separate tenants properly.
+The user belongs to "renuo-apps-v2"
+  * You can find a graphical overview in [this lightning talk](https://docs.google.com/presentation/d/1E-6hQB7ZezsVlkESEQVJmdZtdTUWRalT8XjkriurIQc/edit#slide=id.g3ba9e981d1_0_7).

 ## Setup